jhu-dvrk/dvrk-readthedocs/docs/pages/connectivity/firewire.rst

 ***********

 Note: qladisp is part of the dVRK software, so you will have to build the software first.
-See Build with ROS.
+See :ref:`software build instructions<software-build>`.

 There are a few ways to test that your controllers are properly connected.
 You can start with the command line application provided